mfcovington/Perl-PrereqInstaller/README.md

     Analyzes FILE to generate a list of modules explicitly loaded in FILE and identifies which are not currently installed.

-- get\_uninstalled\_modules
+- not\_installed

-    Returns an alphabetical list of unique uninstalled modules that were explicitly loaded.
+    Returns an alphabetical list of unique modules that were explicitly loaded, but need to be installed.
+Modules are removed from this list upon installation.

-- get\_installed\_modules
+- previously\_installed

     Returns an alphabetical list of unique installed modules that were explicitly loaded.

+- newly\_installed

+    Returns an alphabetical list of unique modules that were explicitly loaded, needed to be installed, and were successfully installed.

+- failed\_install

+    Returns an alphabetical list of unique modules that were explicitly loaded and needed to be installed, but whose installation failed.

 - cpanm